cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

        This topic is outside the scope of this reading.
 If you are interested in hard links, then you are encouraged to read about them `here <https://en.wikipedia.org/wiki/Hard_link>`_.
-       Symbolic links are more common, and will discussed in a future reading.
+       Symbolic links are more common, and will be discussed in a future reading.

 ..
 [3] .. rubric:: **User / Owner**